119th Fighter Squadron: New Jersey Air National Guard

 In January 1968, a new crisis, the seizure of the American ship USS Pueblo by North Korean forces, and again the 119th was called to active duty.
-In May 1968, the squadron was activated to federal service, and its personnel were assigned to the 113th Tactical Fighter Wing, Myrtle Beach AFB, South Carolina.
+In May 1968, the squadron was activated to federal service, and its personnel were assigned to the 113th Tactical Fighter Wing, Myrtle Beach Air Force Base, South Carolina.
 Personnel were spread throughout the United States, Taiwan, Korea, and Vietnam with the main unit stationed at the 113 TFW.
 The 119 TFS returned to Atlantic City, New Jersey, in June 1969, and transitioned into the F-105 "Thunderchief" in 1970.

 In 1972, Headquarters Air Force announced that the 119th TFS would be assigned to the Aerospace Defense Command and be responsible for protecting the United States from airborne attacks, and so was reorganized as the 177th Fighter Interceptor Group and 119th Fighter Interceptor Squadron.
-In 1973, the unit transitioned into the F-106 "Delta Dart" and assumed alert status the following year.
-The Aerospace Defense Command then came under TAC as the Air Defense Tactical Air Command (ADTAC), and then again changed to a numbered Air Force, 1st Air Force.
+In 1973, the unit transitioned into the F-106 Delta Dart and assumed alert status the following year.
+The Aerospace Defense Command then came under TAC as the Air Defense Tactical Air Command, and then again changed to a numbered Air Force, 1st Air Force.
 During 1988, the unit transitioned into the F-16A/B, "Fighting Falcon", and received an "excellent" rating during its first Operational Readiness Inspection with the F-16 in October 1989.

-From 1 May through 13 June 1998, the squadron deployed five F-16C Fighting Falcon aircraft and 46 personnel to Howard AFB, Panama, in support of OPERATION CORONET NIGHTHAWK.
+From 1 May through 13 June 1998, the squadron deployed five F-16C Fighting Falcon aircraft and 46 personnel to Howard Air Force Base, Panama, in support of Operation Coronet Nighthawk.
 130 personnel rotated on a two-week basis during the six-week deployment.
 Operating as part of a joint interagency task force, the wing’s role was to detect and identify suspected drug smuggling aircraft.
 Once identified, the suspected aircraft are turned over to law enforcement agencies for apprehension.

 The final fighter aircraft takeoff from Bagram Air Base, 26 May 21, from the 119th Expeditionary Fighter Squadron.

 Since October 2001, the unit has had an active involvement in Operation Noble Eagle, Operation Southern Watch, Operation Northern Watch, Operation Enduring Freedom, Operation Iraqi Freedom, Operation Freedom's Sentinel, and Operation Inherent Resolve.
 During the 119th Expeditionary Fighter Squadron's deployment in 2021 the unit became the last fighter squadron to be stationed in Afghanistan following Operation Enduring Freedom and Freedom's Sentinel.
 The final F-16 departed Bagram Air Base on 26 May 21.